 Bear in mind that most VCs and angel investors would like to know they’re investing in a market with a large potential size (typically, at least £1 billion).
 If your numbers are smaller than this, don’t be tempted to over-inflate them.
-Be honest and explain why you believe in the market’s potential… or why it’s important to bring your product to market (for example, it’s going to make the world a better place).
-Investors’ investment philosophies differ, so there’s every chance you can find your match.
+Be honest and explain why you believe in the market’s potential… or why it’s important to bring your product to market.
+For example, it’s going to make the world a better place.

 Understand your market size to ensure success